International Scientific Advisory Board (ISAB)

 Philip W. McClure, PT, PhD, FAPTA

-Phil McClure is an internationally recognized educator and expert in physical medicine and vice president of ECB.
+Phil McClure is an internationally recognized educator and expert in physical medicine and leads MedRisk’s International Scientific Advisory Board (ISAB).
 With more than 30 years’ experience in the physical therapy profession, Dr. McClure has received several prestigious awards for his research in shoulder biomechanics, as well as the effects of exercise on shoulder impingement.

 Dr. McClure has more than 50 peer-reviewed publications in several notable medical journals and presented at many prominent physical medicine conferences including the American Physical Therapy Association (APTA) Annual Conference, Combined Sections Meeting of the APTA, and the National Athletic Trainers Association Annual Conference.
 He has also served as the Chair for the Research Committee, Orthopedic Section, APTA.
 He is currently professor and director of the Transitional Doctor of Physical Therapy program at Arcadia University in Pennsylvania.